GuidoSillaste/rock-paper-scissor/README.md

 - HTML
 - CSS
 - Pen and Paper
+- Javascript

 #### Programs

 - little wireframes.
 - Pen and Paper wireframes.
-- Virtual code studio for code
+- Virtual code studio for code.
 - Git to store the code changes.
 - Github used to store the repository.
-- Google fonts was used for all text on the site.
 - Fontawesome used for icons.

 ### Testing